Bolivian Senate head assumes interim presidency; Morales' loyalists object

 “Democracy has been at risk and hopefully it will be resolved today,” said resident Isabel Nadia.

-The country’s biggest federation of labor unions has threatened an indefinite strike if politicians and civic leaders fail to restore order, and the local Catholic Church has called for peace and safety guarantees for lawmakers.
+The country’s biggest federation of labor unions has threatened an indefinite strike if politicians and civic leaders fail to restore order, and the Catholic Church has called for peace and safety guarantees for lawmakers.

 Morales arrived in Mexico after taking off from the central Bolivian town of Chimore, a stronghold of his supporters where the country’s first indigenous president retreated as his 14-year rule imploded.
 The journey was far from simple.